-3.2.6 | The ETA programme for applied research, experimental development and innovation in social sciences and humanities 2018-2023 (TL)
+The full name of the programme is ETA programme for applied research, experimental development and innovation in social sciences and humanities 2018 - 2023.
 The programme strengthens the role of the social sciences and humanities in applied research projects, experimental development and innovation for the benefit of the quality of human life and in response to dynamic social, economic, globalisation-related, cultural and technological transformations.
-The programme supports projects that focus on one or more of the following aspects: